 More long-term effects might include vaginal atrophy and associated sexual discomfort, continence issues, a decrease in your sex drive and, over time, osteoporosis (loss of bone density).
 Fortunately, there are many options for treating these – so the changes in your body needn’t mean a drastic change in your habits.

 Getting On With Life – Naturally

 At any age, it’s advisable to follow a healthy, low-fat diet and make sure you get plenty of exercise, but many experts consider this particularly important as you undergo menopause.
 A study published in the ‘Journal of Women and Aging’ suggests that aerobic exercise may be able to offer many of the same health benefits as hormonal therapies without any of the risks.
 In addition to staying fit, remember to keep cool to beat hot flashes: try dressing in loose-fitting clothing, avoiding alcohol and spicy foods, and also consider using ice packs and cooling fans.

 There are countless useful products that you don’t need a prescription for.
-A lot of women find remedies such as natural progesterone cream and black cohosh indispensible in keeping their symptoms in check.
+A lot of women find remedies such as natural progesterone cream and black cohosh indispensable in keeping their symptoms in check.
 If you need to alleviate vaginal dryness and sensitivity, you can find a range of intimate feminine moisturizers in most pharmacies.